 Bachelor or Master Thesis(Leipzig): Efficient storage and retrieval of temporal graph data

-The thesis consist of the following subtasks
+The thesis consists of the following subtasks

 - Getting an overview to the related work of (distributed) temporal graph storage

 - Getting an overview to technology stack of Apache and their support for temporal data (looking into HBASE, Accumulo etc.)

 - Analysis of temporal analytics usecase of a ScaDS-Usecasepartner

 - Conceptional storage schema for temporal graph data

 - Prototypical implementation evaluation of newly developed temporal graph store, prototypical integration into gradoop